prettygirl144/UniLoop/AUTH0_SETUP_GUIDE.md

 3. **Enable for Application**
    - Go to "Applications" tab in the Google connection
-   - Enable it for your "Campus Connect" application
+   - Enable it for your "UniLoop" application

 ## Step 4: Configure Environment Variables